Apple Will Now Fix iPhones With Third-Party Screen Repairs And Not Void Warranty

 Apple technicians, however, are still instructed to decline fixes or repairs on any iPhone that has undergone functional failure due to unlicensed third-party aluminum enclosure, logic board, battery, Lightning connector, headphone jack, volume buttons, mute switch, sleep/wake button, and certain microphones.

-While this new Apple memo proves to be a (tiny tiny) little more lenient with iPhone customers, it’s still quite a pinch if you’re turning in your iPhone for repairs.
+While this new Apple memo proves to be a little more lenient with iPhone customers, it’s still quite a pinch if you’re turning in your iPhone for repairs.
 Ballpark, an out-of-warranty screen replacement at an Authorized Apple Service Center for a standard iPhone 6 would cost you $129 easy.
 This is why a lot of iPhone owners are turning to third-party repairers, carrying with them the promises that it’s just as good as a genuine Apple fix, but at an enormously low price.

 But if you know yourself to be quite the klutz, not caring for shock-proof iPhone casing at all, then it’ll be better for you to invest in an AppleCare+ Plan.
 AppleCare+ will set you back an additional $99 for a three-year additional protection for your iPhone or iPad.
-In hindsight, however, you will save tons of money since AppleCare+ covers accidental damange and will repair or replace your iPhone for a set fee of $79, whether you break it or just carelessly drop it in the pool, Mac World reports.
+In hindsight, however, you will save tons of money since AppleCare+ covers accidental damage and will repair or replace your iPhone for a set fee of $79, whether you break it or just carelessly drop it in the pool, Mac World reports.

-According to Tech Radar, the new Apple memo regarding iPhone third-party displays has only been confirmed in the US and Canada as of the moment, but they are expecting other regions to be included in this change in policy, as well.
+According to Tech Radar, the new Apple memo regarding iPhone third-party displays has only been confirmed in the U.S. and Canada as of the moment, but they are expecting other regions to be included in this change in policy, as well.

-[Featured image by Vladimir Borozenets / Shutterstock.com]
+[Featured Image by Vladimir Borozenets/Shutterstock.com]